anki/cozmo-python-sdk/docs/source/getstarted.rst

 Next Steps - "Night-Night"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Open a new document in a source code editor or plain-text editor.
-Free source code editors, such as `Atom <https://atom.io>`_ , `Sublime <https://www.sublimetext.com>`_ , or `TextWrangler <http://www.barebones.com/products/textwrangler/>`_ can be found online.
+Free source code editors, such as `PyCharm Community Edition <https://www.jetbrains.com/pycharm/`_ , `Atom <https://atom.io>`_ , `Sublime <https://www.sublimetext.com>`_ , or `TextWrangler <http://www.barebones.com/products/textwrangler/>`_ can be found online.
 Anki does not provide tech support for third-party source code editors.

 2. Copy the code from the Hello World program and paste it into the new document.
 3. Each line in the program relates to a specific function.
 To learn more, see :doc:`the Beginner's Tutorial </tutorial-beginner>`.